 If the project is available to the general public, please provide a URL.

 - Link to Video

-Link to a video (maximum 3 minutes) on YouTube or Vimeo that provides a walkthrough of the experience for the judging committee.
+Link to a video (maximum 5 minutes) on YouTube or Vimeo that provides a walkthrough of the experience for the judging committee.
 The video can be simply shot on a mobile device or edited from prior footage, just make sure it conveys the core experience to the judges.
 Projects will not be judged based on video quality, but videos are essential to fairly evaluating the diversity of projects submitted every year, especially the numerous projects intended primarily for onsite audiences.
 The best videos allow the judges to experience the project and/or see it in action, rather than just restating the written description.
-All videos submitted should be captioned, which can be done easily via third party services such, as rev.com, Cielo24, and free via YouTube and Amara.org.
+Please caption your video for submission.
+This can be done easily via third party services such, as rev.com, Cielo24, and free via YouTube and Amara.org.